-(2) Includes 6,427 shares held directly, 1,775 shares held by Chicago Atlantic Fund, LLC, 4,677 shares held by Chicago Atlantic Fund QP, LLC and 6,915 shares held through the partial ownership of Chicago Atlantic Management, LLC, the managing member of both Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC.
-All of these shares held by Dr. Bodmeier are subject to a 180-day lockup.
+(2) Includes 6,427 shares held directly and 13,367 shares held by Chicago Atlantic Fund, Chicago Atlantic Fund QP, LLC and Chicago Atlantic Management, LLC.
+All of these shares held by Dr. Bodmeier are subject to a 180-day lockup and, except for the 6,427 shares held directly by Dr. Bodmeier, will not be distributed until the expiration of the lockup.

-(3) Includes 1,775 shares held by Chicago Atlantic Fund, LLC, 4,677 shares held by Chicago Atlantic Fund QP, LLC, and 6,915 shares held through the partial ownership of Chicago Atlantic Management, LLC, the managing member of both Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC.
-All of these shares held by Mr. Cappell are subject to a 180-day lockup.
+(3) Includes 43,528 shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
+All of these shares held by Mr. Mazarakis are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.

-(4) Includes 14,647 shares held by Chicago Atlantic Fund, LLC (directly and through the 25% ownership of Joppa Seasonings), 21,967 shares held by Chicago Atlantic Fund QP, LLC (directly and through the 25% ownership of Joppa Seasonings), and 6,915 shares held through the partial ownership of Chicago Atlantic Management, LLC, the managing member of both Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC.
-All of these shares held by Mr. Mazarakis are subject to a 180-day lockup.
+(4) Includes 13,367 shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
+All of these shares held by Mr. Cappell are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.